ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 **Registration and Profile Information**.
 When you register for an account, we ask you for your email address, full name, and may also request your phone number and country information.
 If you sign up using a social media account, we will also receive information from those social media services such as your name, email address, and profile photo, in accordance with your privacy settings on those social media services.

 **Payment Information**.
-When you add a credit card or payment method to your account, our third-party payment processor Midtrans will receive and process your payment card information.
-We may store tokenized payment information for recurring billing purposes.
+When you add a credit card or payment method to your account, our third-party payment processor will receive and process your payment card information.
+We may store secure payment information for recurring billing purposes.

 **Business and SEO Data**.
 When you use our Services, you provide us with website URLs, domains, keywords, search terms, ranking data, and other SEO-related information that you wish to track and analyze.

 **Communications**.
 When you communicate with us, we may receive additional information about you.
 For example, when you communicate with our Customer Support Team, we will receive your name, email address, phone number, the contents of a message or attachments that you may send to us, and other information you choose to provide.
 If you subscribe to our newsletter, then we will collect certain information from you, such as your email address.
 When we send you emails, we may use technologies such as web beacons to track whether you open them to learn how to deliver a better customer experience and improve our Services.

 **Google Service Accounts**.
-If you connect Google service accounts for indexing purposes, we will receive and store your service account credentials and configuration data necessary to provide indexing services.
+If you connect Google service accounts for indexing purposes, we will securely process your service account information to provide indexing services.

 ### B. Information We Collect Automatically When You Use Our Services